Updated December 6, 2024

 Origins of Urban Agriculture

-Another notable point in history is from the Aztec civilization.
+Another notable example is from the Aztec civilization.
 They used “chinampa,” or floating islands, for farming just outside of cities on lakes, K. Michelle Glowa noted in “The Wiley Blackwell Encyclopedia of Urban and Regional Studies.”
-The island became an important part of the Aztecs’ growth when they needed to support their population, but conquering more land wasn’t feasible.
+The islands became an important part of the Aztecs’ growth when they needed to support their population, but conquering more land wasn’t feasible.

 Western governments strongly supported urban agriculture during the two world wars.
 Agriculture was developed on land plots started during the Great Depression, and propaganda campaigns insisted that citizens should “dig on for victory” in victory or war gardens during the war.
 At their height, victory gardens rivaled the production of commercial farms, according to the authors of the “Horticultural Reviews” article.
-Support for them went as high up as possible.
 In 1917, Woodrow Wilson said that “food will win the war,” and during the Second World War, Eleanor Roosevelt created a victory garden at the White House.

 Urban agriculture then experienced a decline.
-After the war, community gardens became rarer as populations were redistributed, cities were reorganized, and most notably, suburbs expanded.
+After the war, community gardens became rare as populations were redistributed, cities were reorganized, and most notably, suburbs expanded.

 The result was the separation between food production and urban areas.
 Urban agriculture wouldn’t come back into the mainstream until it emerged later in the 20th century.
 That began the movement that exists today.